pythonmaker7/nba/README.md

-# Compare 2 players' similitude
+# Compare distance of 3 players

 We ask a user to write down 3 nba players.